Spase Tous Deiktes

-Spase Tous Deiktes (Greek: Σπάσε Τους Δείκτες; English: Break The Markers) is the twentieth studio album by popular Greek artist, Katy Garbi.

-It was released on 19 December 2017 by Panik Platinum, marking Garbi's first album release with the Panik label, and received gold certification, selling over 6,000 units.
+Spase tous deiktes (Greek: Σπάσε τους δείκτες; English: Break the markers) is the 20th studio album by Greek singer, Katy Garbi.
+It was released on 20 December 2017 by Panik Platinum, marking Garbi's first album release with the Panik label, and later received gold certification, selling over 6,000 units.
+It was produced by Leonidas Tzitzos and includes new and past collaborators including Giorgos Sabanis, Natalia Germanou, Ilias Kabakakis, Eleni Giannatsoulia, Dimitris Kontopoulos, Nikos Gritsis and Kostas Miliotakis.
 The album is a continuation of the modern laika with pop genre since the previous platinum release Perierges Meres, four years prior.
-The album also reintroduces Katy to the dance genre for the first time since 2005, comprising two dance tracks, "Kardia Alitissa" and "Kaneis San Esena".
-The album was produced by Leonidas Tzitzos, who worked with Garbi on nine tracks on Perierges Meres.
-Composing credits include new and past collaborators including Giorgos Sabanis, Ilias Kabakakis, Dimitris Kontopoulos, Kostas Miliotakis, Thanos Georgoulas, Giannis Fraseris, Iordanis Pavlou, Gavriil Gavriiloglou and Makis Berdes.
+It also reintroduces Katy to the dance genre for the first time since 2005, comprising two dance tracks, "Kardia alitissa" and "Kaneis san esena".
 The album's release coincided with Garbi's live performances at the clubs Stage in Thessaloniki, and Iera Odos in Athens, alongside Vasilis Karras and Christos Menidiatis.
 The album featured two tracks penned by Karras, one of which was recorded as a duet titled "Oute Lexi".

 While the album was being recorded, Garbi released three singles that were not included in the album.
-The first not-included single was "Eleftheri" (music: Georgina Karahaliou & JP, lyrics: Niki Papatheohari) which was released on 24 April 2015, the second was "Tin Kardia Sou Rota" (music: Thanos Georgoulas, lyrics: Natalia Germanou) which was released only in Turkey on 21 December 2015, and the third was "Savvatovrado" (music: Marios Psimopoulos, lyrics: Eleni Giannatsoulia) which was released on 9 July 2016.
+The first not-included single was "Eleftheri" (music: Georgina Karahaliou & JP, lyrics: Niki Papatheohari) which was released on 24 April 2015, the second was "Tin kardia sou rota" (music: Thanos Georgoulas, lyrics: Natalia Germanou) which was released only in Turkey on 21 December 2015, and the third was "Savvatovrado" (music: Marios Psimopoulos, lyrics: Eleni Giannatsoulia) which was released on 9 July 2016.